Many of you have asked me variations of the following questions:

 And be confident knowing that you’re choosing from the best brands of nutritional supplements in the world.

-And you’ll get a 10% discount on anything you order through that link.
+And you’ll get at least a 10% discount on anything you order through that link.

 The reason I rarely mentioned brands before this